The Icarus Hunt: Reception

 Roland Green of Booklist called the book "one of the better novels in some time for readers moving from Star Wars and its clones to other sf".
-Jackie Cassada of Library Journal called it a "good choice for most sf collections."
+Jackie Cassada of Library Journal called it a "good choice for most sf collections".
 Don D'Ammassa of the Science Fiction Chronicle called it an "old fashioned space opera in the very best sense of the term".

-John Foyston of The Oregonian wrote that the "characters are lifelike if not fully dimensional."
+John Foyston of The Oregonian said that the "characters are lifelike if not fully dimensional".
 John R. Alden of The Plain Dealer wrote that the book is "about as original as a bologna sandwich".
 Brad Skillman of the Associated Press wrote that the book is "not very deep", contains "quite a few plot aggravations" and called the ending a "tad manipulative".